The 24 best VR games of all time (so far)

 Review: Townsmen VR

-First it sank into Early Access hell on Steam for years – then Townsmen VR got a massive update in late 2021, turning a demo into a proper VR game.
-In early 2022, it left Early Access as the best building game VR has seen so far.
+First it sank into Early Access hell on Steam for years — then Townsmen VR got a massive update in late 2021, turning a demo into a full VR game.
+In early 2022, it came out of Early Access as the best building game VR has ever seen to date.

-The islands where you build villages are beautiful and always offer gorgeous panoramas, even after many hours of play.
-Your little settlers are finely and lovingly animated and work diligently away.
-Villagers carry materials from one place to another, construct buildings, tap ore veins, forge weapons and armor, roast game, plant crops, and fight pirates or other fiends.
+The islands on which you build villages are beautiful and still offer gorgeous panoramas, even after many hours of play.
+Your little settlers are finely and lovingly animated and work diligently.
+Villagers carry materials from one place to another, construct buildings, tap ore veins, forge weapons and armor, roast game, plant crops, and fight pirates and other villains.

-The Settlers diorama comes to life in virtual reality.
-The controls play a big part in this because they are intuitive.
-The map can be zoomed and scaled, you place buildings exactly where you want them, and you use your fingers to grab settlers or materials to move them (or throw them!) to their respective destinations.
+The controls play a big part in this because they are really intuitive.
+You can zoom and scale the map, place buildings exactly where you want them, and use your fingers to grab settlers or materials to move (or throw!) them to their respective destinations.

-The thumbnail view in particular is a feast for the eyes with its sharpness and richness of detail and will leave you watching in amazement for some time.
-By the way, this has almost meditative relaxation value!
+The miniature view, in particular, is a feast for the eyes with its sharpness and richness of detail, and will leave you gazing in amazement for quite some time.
+This, by the way, has almost meditative relaxation value!

-The quality of the game also runs through the humorous frame story, which provides the basis for the campaign.
-This is where “Black & White” meets “The Settlers” – and it’s absolutely successful.
+The quality of the game is also reflected in the humorous story that forms the basis of the campaign.
+This is where “Black & White” meets “The Settlers” — and it's absolutely brilliant.

 Buy Townsmen VR here: